-As noted earlier in this order, the parties must file deposition transcripts promptly with the Clerk of Court.
-Any deposition that has not been filed with the Clerk of Court seven calendar days before trial shall not be used by any party for any purpose at trial.
+Any deposition that has not been filed with the Clerk of Court by the date of the final pretrial conference shall not be used by any party for any purpose at trial.

-7. Trial: March 15, 2010 at 9:00 a.m.
+8. Trial: September 12, 2011 at 9:00 a.m.